sarahutton981/notes/README.md

 1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
 By prioritizing your tasks in this way, you can ensure that you focus on the critical aspects of the project first, which will allow youto finish it more quickly and efficiently.
  2. Plan ahead: Planning is crucial when it comes to programming.
 You should always have a clear idea of what you want to achieve and how you plan to do it.
 Creating a plan willhelp you stay focused and prevent you from getting lost in the code.
 It will also make it easier for you and other team members to understand your intentions and contribute to theproject.
 3. Stay organized: As a programmer, maintaining a clean and organized codebase is vital.
 Organizingyour code will make your life easier, as you will be able to find and fix errors more efficiently, add new features,and maintain your code over time.
 Additionally, using version control systems, such as Git, will enable you tounderstand the changes made to yourcode and collaborate with others more effectively.

+# 2023-12-21
+- Today's programming wisdom is to embrace the principles of simplicity and modularity.
+Always strive to write clean, concise code that is easy to read and understand.
+Avoid unnecessary complexity and strive for clarity in your logic and design choices.

+Remember that code is written once but read many times.
+Therefore, invest time in naming variables and functions meaningfully, documenting your code, and structuring it into reusable modules.
+This not only makes your code easier to maintain and debug but also enhances collaboration with other developers.

+Lastly, embrace the power of testing.
+Write unit tests for your code to ensure it behaves as expected in different scenarios.
+Testing helps catch bugs early, prevents regressions, and gives you confidence in making changes and refactoring your code over time.
+By adhering to these principles, you'll produce more reliable, sustainable, and elegant software solutions.